playfulprogramming/playfulprogramming/content/blog/prelude/index.md

 Because of this, once you have a higher mastery skill with each, you can pick and choose which methodology of programming you want to apply within parts of your applications.

 Beyond this, it's important to remember that these three frameworks are not the only choices on the table in web development.
-Svelte is an alternative that's been gaining great traction, for example.
+Svelte is an alternative that's been gaining tremendous traction, for example.
 While it differs even more from the three options we're learning, Svelte still shares many of the foundations of React, Angular, and Vue.

 This knowledge transfer doesn't stop at JavaScript or web development, either.
 The more you learn about any aspect of programming can be used to utilize the same procedures in other languages or types of programming.
-Many of the APIs I've utilized in web development was also useful when doing engineering work with native languages.
+Many of the APIs I've used in web development was also valuable when doing engineering work with native languages.

 ### Will these tools stick around?